-Get a free, no obligation personal loan quote with rates as low as 6.99%
+Get a free, no obligation personal loan quote with rates as low as 9.99%

-Get Started You can apply with no effect to your credit score
+Get Started You can apply with no impact to your credit score

 Homeownership continues to be a dream for most Canadians, but this goal is often out of reach for many who still struggle with poor credit scores.
-Most conventional lenders typically require good credit scores (anything over 660), though there are alternative lenders who offer mortgages to those with low credit.
+Most conventional lenders require good credit to buy a house, though there are alternative lenders who offer mortgages to those with low credit scores.
 However, these lenders often charge higher rates and fees than banks, making them a more expensive option.
-As such, it’s in your best interest to build your credit before trying to buy a house.

-As mentioned, good credit can help you qualify for a mortgage with affordable rates and flexible terms.
 Here are some ways you can fix your credit fast to buy a house:

 Fix Any Errors On Your Credit Report

 One of the first things you should do is pull your credit report.
 Understanding your financial and credit position can help you during your mortgage search.
-Moreover, obtaining a copy of your credit report will give you the chance to see if there are any errors in the report that may be unfairly dragging your credit scores down.
+Moreover, obtaining a copy of your credit report will give you the chance to see if there are any errors in the report that may be unfairly dragging your credit score down.

 Where Can You Check Your Credit In Canada?